virtualdreams/notes-core/README.md

 # Notes!

-Notes is an ASP.NET Core based app to manage text notes like OneNote, Google Keep or Evernote.
+Notes! is an ASP.NET Core based app to manage text notes like Evernote or Simplenote.

 ## Features